vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       “We randomly assigned 157 students who were enrolled in the online class into treatment or control groups.” (p.
 8)
     analysis: >
-      First Paragraph: ‘S’ requires that entire schools be randomized.
+      ‘S’ requires that entire schools be randomized.
 In this study, randomization occurred within a single online class.

-      Second Paragraph: There is no mention of multiple schools or entire institutions being assigned to different arms.
+      There is no mention of multiple schools or entire institutions being assigned to different arms.

-      Third Paragraph: Therefore, since randomization is at the student level, criterion S is not met.
+      Therefore, since randomization is at the student level, criterion S is not met.
   a:
     met: false